tdwg/bdq/tg2/_review/docs/list/bdqtest/index.md

 		</tr>
 		<tr>
 			<td>Description</td>
-			<td>Do the geographic coordinates fall on or within the boundary from the bdq:sourceAuthority for the given dwc:stateProvince or within the distance given by bdq:spatialBufferInMeters outside that boundary?</td>
+			<td>Do the geographic coordinates fall on or within the boundary from the bdqval:sourceAuthority for the given dwc:stateProvince or within the distance given by bdqval:spatialBufferInMeters outside that boundary?</td>
 		</tr>
 		<tr>
 			<td>Expected Response</td>
-			<td>EXTERNAL_PREREQUISITES_NOT_MET if the bdq:sourceAuthority is not available; INTERNAL_PREREQUISITES_NOT_MET if the values of dwc:decimalLatitude or dwc:decimalLongitude are bdq:Empty or invalid, or dwc:stateProvince is bdq:Empty or not found in the bdq:sourceAuthority; COMPLIANT if the geographic coordinates fall on or within the boundary in the bdq:sourceAuthority for the given dwc:stateProvince (after coordinate reference system transformations, if any, have been accounted for), or within the distance given by bdq:spatialBufferInMeters outside that boundary; otherwise NOT_COMPLIANT.</td>
+			<td>EXTERNAL_PREREQUISITES_NOT_MET if the bdqval:sourceAuthority is not available; INTERNAL_PREREQUISITES_NOT_MET if the values of dwc:decimalLatitude or dwc:decimalLongitude are bdqval:Empty or invalid, or dwc:stateProvince is bdqval:Empty or not found in the bdqval:sourceAuthority; COMPLIANT if the geographic coordinates fall on or within the boundary in the bdqval:sourceAuthority for the given dwc:stateProvince (after coordinate reference system transformations, if any, have been accounted for), or within the distance given by bdqval:spatialBufferInMeters outside that boundary; otherwise NOT_COMPLIANT.</td>
 		</tr>
 		<tr>
 			<td>Specification GUID</td>